RyanSieglerKX/tutorials/KDB-X/Modules/objstor.md

 - Google Cloud SDK (`gcloud`) installed and authenticated
 - A GCS bucket created (we'll use variable `bucket` throughout)

+Note that this tutorial leverages GCP, but Kurl & REST are also compatible with AWS and Azure, see the docs for information on other cloud platforms.

 Let's begin!

 ---